 Men with androgenic alopecia have hair preservation and restoration options at every stage depicted on the Norwood Scale.
 The earlier treatment begins, the more options may be available for ideal results, but some degree of restoration is possible, even for men who have reached Class 7.

 Many men find great success with follicular unit extraction, an advanced method that involves taking healthy hair from baldness-resistant areas of the scalp and transplanting it to the areas where hair is thinning or lost.
 This strategy has been the basis of many treatments throughout the years, but Dr. Lieberman and Dr. Parikh use the latest automated technology and advanced techniques for unparalleled precision and positive results.

-Talk to the staff at the Lieberman & Parikh Center for Hair Restoration to learn more about non-surgical options to treat hair thinning and loss, including medications, platelet-rich plasma, and more.
+Talk to the staff at the Lieberman & Parikh Center for Hair Restoration to learn more about non-surgical options to treat hair thinning and loss, including medications, innovative therapies such as L&P Stimulate, and more.

 Though doctors use the Norwood Scale as the standard for charting hair thinning in men, they use the Ludwig Scale for measuring the progression of androgenic alopecia in women.
 While male pattern hair loss typically begins as a receding hairline and a growing bald spot, female pattern hair loss is a unique condition and tends to appear as generalized hair thinning on the sides or top of the head.

 Discuss your degree of hair thinning and get expert help based on the Norwood Scale at the hair loss clinic serving San Francisco and beyond: the Lieberman & Parikh Center for Hair Restoration.
 Call (650) 327-3232 to find out more, or set up a consultation.